qdrant/landing_page/qdrant-landing/content/documentation/cloud/cluster-scaling.md

 }' -H "Content-Type: application/json"
 ```

-This inititates a background shard move operation which doesn't affect the database performance.
-After the shard is moved the user
-can confirm it by once again running the second step command (querying collection cluster info), and the user will notice that the shard has moved to another peer.
+This initiates a background shard move operation.
+After the shard is moved you can confirm it by once again running the command from step two (querying collection cluster info), and you will notice that the shard has moved to another peer.